pjs902/honours-thesis/thesis/lit_review.md

     Uses main-sequence photometry to find binaries in NGC 6397, doesn't look like it has anything more than Milone+2012.

+- ### Sollima+2017 - The global mass functions of 35 Galactic globular clusters: I. Observational data and correlations with cluster parameters

+    The main paper for the mass function measurements, goes over how binaries are extracted and the details for the observational effects we need to correct for.

 ## Modelling

 - ### Ivanova+2005 - The evolution of binary fractions in globular clusters